 A map showing route draft route sections appears on this page.
 It will be added to as the project progresses.
 The aim of the map is to show the route as walked and possible refinements, to provide a good, walkable route for others.
 It will draw on the practical experience Philip Walsh gains as he goes, and any other advice received from those familiar with the proposed areas through which the trail runs.

 The first walk of the Real Lancashire Boundary Walk began on Wednesday 30 May 2018.
-Philip Walsh, Chairman of the Friends of Real Lancashire, set off from Blackpool Tower at 9 am, and is walking anti-clockwise around the whole border, which he estimates will take 28 days.
-We will try to get a live feed of his blog as he goes.
+Philip Walsh, Chairman of the Friends of Real Lancashire, set off from Blackpool Tower at 9 am, and is walking anti-clockwise around the whole border, which he estimated to take 28 days.
+He gave a live feed of his blog as he went.
+The walk was completed where it began, in Blackpool under the shadow of the Tower.

 The path has been devised by the Friends of Real Lancashire to celebrate the county.
 It has inspired a wider project by the Association of British Counties to devised boundary paths for other counties, the development pages for all of which are being hosted by WildþingUK.